Genotoxic and Elemental Impurities LIVE webinar will provide practical regulatory, toxicology, analytical considerations on:

 Quality by Design (QbD)

-About 20 years of experience in the toxicology field in the pharmaceutical industry in management positions.
+Carla has 20 years of experience in the toxicology field in the pharmaceutical industry in management positions.
 Experience in safety programs for pharmaceuticals, cosmetics, medical devices, biocides, and other consumer products.
 She has experience in REACH, toxicological risk assessment, environmental risk assessment, and occupational toxicology.
-She’s the main author or co-author of several papers and posters, published in peer-reviewed journals or presented at international congresses.
+She's the main author or co-author of several papers and posters, published in peer-reviewed journals or presented at international congresses.

 Philippe André is a Belgian pharmacist and GMP auditor.
 He is the director of Qualandre, an auditing company in Hangzhou, China.
 He lectured in pharmacology at the University of Tianjin between 2006 and 2011.
 He has since performed about 400 audits of pharmaceutical manufacturers in China, India, and other countries.